AlchemistSimulator/Alchemist/site/content/reference/engine/_index.md

 in parallel. **This implementation sacrifices determinism**.

 All batch engine implementations require the following parameters:
-- workersNumber - number of threads allocated to processing
 - outputReplayStrategy - determines how the output monitors get notified after the batch has been processed.
 Available values:
     - aggregate - only the state after the batch processing is sent to the monitors